zachmccabe/briars/docs/notes.md

 ### Cameras

-The first 3 years-worth of images were made with cell phones and a cheap action camera.
+The first 3-years-worth of images were made with cell phones and a cheap action camera.
 Then, I switched to a hand-me-down Nikon compact.
 Right now, I'm using a secondhand Sony RX100.

 I keep the camera close by -- either stowed in a Loksak bag in my pocket, or in a small Pelican case alongside my tools.
 It’s probably obvious but electronics don’t like sweat, dust or having fence posts dropped on them.